Nemin32/Nemin32.github.io/soulstorm/_posts/2020-12-11-gameawards.md

 Next we see Abe run in front of a conspicuous looking door.
 I believe this is likely the end of a vault or something similar.
 The floor in front of the door in the background almost looks like as if it could slide out (and thus provide a way inside for Abe.)
-I think it's not unreasonable to think that once you have met some condition this will happen you'll be let inside.
+I think it's not unreasonable to think that once you have met some condition, this will happen and you'll be let inside.
 There are two notable things here:

 ## Dead guy